jalhund/book-of-cold-path/guides/commands.md

 * /music_off - turn off music
 *  /nolags - no delays and freezes in multiplayer, but there must be a stable connection (default mode)
 * /nodisconnect - there may be freezes and delays, but you can play with an unstable connection with a high ping (choose if you are often kicked in multiplayer)
+* /profile <sec> - profile game performance over time and save the report to a file

 ## Multiplayer